 Arbitrators are often retired judges or family law attorneys.
 The venue for the arbitration is typically an office or conference room rather than a courtroom.
 Formal procedures for introducing evidence are relaxed.

 Benefits of arbitration include having a jointly chosen decision maker focused solely on your case rather than juggling dozens of other cases that may fill a judge's weekly calendar.
 The process is often shorter than going to trial and results in reduced legal costs.
 The parties split the cost of hiring an arbitrator, but that expense is usually substantially less than paying two attorneys to prepare for and conduct a trial.
 Arbitration is private.
 Embarrassing or delicate issues which would be aired before a courtroom audience and made part of a public record at trial are confined to just the parties in the arbitration.

 Among the drawbacks of arbitration is giving up decision making to a third party just as would happen at trial.
 When spouses fail to reach agreement on issues, they risk having someone else make the final decision which may please no one.
 In arbitration, unlike trial, the right of appeal is limited.

 Even if spouses hope to resolve issues by ADR methods, consultation with or representation by an experienced family law attorney is a wise choice.
 If parties choose to mediate without attorneys present, spouses should still have counsel review any mediated agreement before signing to ensure the agreement is fair and clear.
 Peter Van Aulen is a trained mediator.
 He is certified as a matrimonial attorney by the New Jersey Supreme and has over twenty-five years of experience in divorce law.
-If you have any questions concerning alternative dispute resolution, call the Law Offices of Peter Van Aulen at 201-845-7400 today for free in office consultation.
+If you have any questions concerning alternative dispute resolution, call the Law Offices of Peter Van Aulen at 201-845-7400 today for consultation.